emmanuel/clockwork_mango/README.txt

     else
       # nothing happening right now
     end

-    # you need Extlib or ActiveSupport for this to work
+    # you need ActiveSupport (or Extlib) for this to work
     sleep 15.minutes
   end